 3.30 The final test is to ensure that any discount awarded for the operation of services over HS1 would not infringe applicable competition law.

-3.31 HS1 Ltd will assess discount schemes in order to identify whether they might result in HS1 Ltd charging one TOC a higher amount than another in relation to a relevant market on which both TOCs compete and, if so, whether the difference in charges is objectively justified.
-This assessment will be carried out using the market information provided by the applicant and also HS1 Ltd’s knowledge of the rail markets served by other existing or potential TOCs on HS1.
-HS1 Ltd will not award a discount if it is considered likely to infringe applicable competition law, and where necessary it may modify the terms of a proposed new discount scheme in order to ensure compliance with applicable competition law.
+3.31 LSPH will assess discount schemes in order to identify whether they might result in LSPH charging one TOC a higher amount than another in relation to a relevant market on which both TOCs compete and, if so, whether the difference in charges is objectively justified.
+This assessment will be carried out using the market information provided by the applicant and also LSPH knowledge of the rail markets served by other existing or potential TOCs on HS1.
+LSPH will not award a discount if it is considered likely to infringe applicable competition law, and where necessary it may modify the terms of a proposed new discount scheme in order to ensure compliance with applicable competition law.

 3.32 If there are considered to be no adverse competition impacts, then either a new discount scheme will be established under the terms determined in Test 5 or a discount scheme similar to an existing one will be established according to the terms in Test 1, as appropriate.